About the Journal

 Journal archiving & indexing

-The journal is included in the PKP Private LOCKSS Network and indexed at Scopus and the DOAJ.
+Eludamos is included in the PKP Private LOCKSS Network and indexed at Scopus, ERIH PLUS, and the DOAJ.
+The journal is a member of the Radical Open Access Collective (ROAC).